Christopher Newport: Privateer

 From 1585 following the outbreak of the Anglo–Spanish War, Newport worked as a privateer who raided Spanish freighters off and on in the Caribbean.
 Over the years he commanded a series of privateer ships, including the Little John, the Margaret, and the Golden Dragon.
 In 1590, Newport participated in an expedition to the Caribbean, which was financed and organised by famed London merchant John Watts.
 On this voyage, Newport lost an arm during a fight to capture a Spanish galleon.

 Despite his injury, Newport continued to conduct privateer raids for almost twenty years, working with Watts.
-His accomplishments during this period included a successful expedition off Cuba in 1591 and a raid on Hispaniola.
+His accomplishments during this period included a successful expedition off Cuba in 1591 and raided Hispaniola and the Bay of Hondruas.
 A few months later Newport assisted in the capture of the Portuguese ship Madre de Deus off the Azores in 1592.
 This prize yielded the greatest English plunder of the century, including five hundred tons of spices, silks, gemstones, and other treasures.
 Christopher Newport also sailed with Sir Francis Drake on Drake's famous raid on Cadiz, Spain.

 Back in the Caribbean Newport captured Tabasco in November 1599.
 An attempt to raid Spanish Jamaica in January 1603 ended in failure, after being repelled by militia under the command of Governor Fernando Melgarejo.
 A month later Newport conducted his last big raid of the war, raiding Puerto Caballos.
 He continued raiding the Caribbean until May taking an additional pair of Spanish prizes near Havana before heading back to England.
 The spoils from all these raids were shared with London merchants who funded them.
 By the time the war had ended in 1604 Newport had raided the Spanish Main more times than Francis Drake had.

 In a peaceful mission to the Caribbean, he returned to England in late 1605 with two baby crocodiles and a wild boar.
 These he presented as gifts to King James I, who had a fascination with exotic animals.